Living the Dream: An Entrepreneur’s Story

 Three years later, the owner of the local PostNet decided to retire and sell the business.
 Having worked closely with the business for years, Shelly and her husband decided that the logical next step for them would be to buy it!

 Shelly says, “If you’d told me 18 months prior that I would be the owner of a PostNet franchise, I would have said ‘no way.’”
-But when the opportunity presented itself, the Whylands dove into their new endeavor with passion and energy.
+But when the opportunity presented itself, the Whylands dove into their new small business franchise with passion and energy.

 Family selfie celebrating Postnet franchise opening day.